lewagon/dotfiles/03-AR-Database/04-ActiveRecord-Advanced/02-Validations/README.md

 ### Bonus: Callbacks

 We didn't cover this in the lecture, but you need to know that callbacks exist in ActiveRecord. **A callback is a piece of code that is called when an event is fired**.
-We will use this concept a lot when programming with jQuery later in the bootcamp.
+We will use this concept a lot when programming with JavaScript later in the bootcamp.

 Example: when a user instance is about to be validated, call a method to do some cleanup beforehand.
 For instance, we may want to put the `username` in lowercase.